Quick-Start Guide to Teacher Accounts

 Brief Overview of MathFactLab

-- Students take a placement test when they first begin MathFactLab.
+• Students take a placement test when they first begin MathFactLab.
 Once completed, students are assigned to a level within the program.
 At each level, students are presented with a menu of activities to choose from.
-These activities allow students to practice the newly-introduced fact families of that level using a variety of models and strategies.
+These activities allow students to practice the newly introduced fact families of that level using a variety of models and strategies.
 Review of previous levels is built in at every level.

-- When students have demonstrated sufficient practice at a given level, they have the opportunity to take the 'Level Lifter' assessment to see if they are ready for the next level.
-If they pass, they progress to the next level, if not they continue on the same level but can focus on the strategies/models that work best for them.
+• When students have demonstrated sufficient practice at a given level, they have the opportunity to take the 'Level Lifter' assessment to see if they are ready for the next level.
+If they pass, they progress to the next level; if not, they continue on the same level but can focus on the strategies/models that work best for them.

 Step 1: Creating a Class